rbergoin/Phase_models_neural_assemblies/README.md

 Additionally, in some plots (such as spikes, phases, or mean firing rate evolution), the x-axis is rescale for better visualization and can therefore be changed.

-For any questions and additional requests, contact: raphael.bergoin@upf.edu
+For any questions and additional requests, contact: raphael.bergoin@gmail.com